Title Insurance Best Practices

 Essential Title: Closing Experts

-Closing documents for any Essential deal must be submitted for recording within two business days of disbursement, according to company policy.
+Once the deal has closed, closing documents must be submitted for recording within two business days of disbursement, according to company policy.
 Such documents are also to be submitted via eRecording when possible so that they can be tracked electronically throughout the transaction.
+Essential uses an online rate calculator giving consumers the peace of mind that they are being charged fair and appropriate premiums.

 Striving for Perfection